Requesting axes (#CALL AX)

 :

-N100 #CALL AX [Y1,8,6] [C,9, ] (Request Y1 and C axes, axis index is automatically defined by
+N100 #CALL AX [Y1,8,6] [C,9, ] ;Request Y1 and C axis, axis index

 Assign axis names, logical axis numbers and axis indices after second axis request:

-Axis designation
+Axis identifier

 Logical axis number